 On top of that, my life was clutter and I began to realise that all this stuff wasn’t contributing to my happiness in any way.
 It was actually decreasing from it.

 This encouraged me to take a stand.

 A New Mindset

-To solve these problems, I had to develop a set of rules that would correct my broken behaviours and circumvent the abusive product-purchase cycle that was currently in place.
+To solve these problems, I had to develop a set of rules that would correct my broken behaviors and circumvent the abusive product-purchase cycle that was currently in place.
 But not just rules.
 I needed a whole new mindset that would change my relationship to products, spending, and money.

 I wanted to only purchase products that were either extremely durable or #BIFL (Buy it for life).
 This term refers to products that, due to certain qualities they possess, meaning they theoretically do not have to be purchased again for the duration of the buyer’s life.